legalize-dev/legalize-nl/nl/BWBR0035791.md

 ### Annex 1, Lijst van ITU radiodiensten

 ### Annex 2, Betekenis ITU voetnoten

+**5.385** **Additional allocation:** the band 1 718.8–1 722.2 MHz is also allocated to the radio astronomy service on a secondary basis for spectral line observations.
+(WRC-2000)

 **5.386** **Additional allocation:** the frequency band 1 750–1 850 MHz is also allocated to the space operation (Earth-to-space) and space research (Earth-to-space) services in Region 2 (except in Mexico), in Australia, Guam, India, Indonesia and Japan on a primary basis, subject to agreement obtained under No. **9.21**, having particular regard to troposcatter systems.
 (WRC-15)